-Renters and tenants in the Philadelphia Pennsylvania region have a number of rental assistance programs and services available to them.
-Below find a listing and information on non-profits, charities, government programs, and other ways to get rent help or section 8 housing vouchers in Philadelphia.
-While the demand is great, and many organizations have waiting lists or limited funding, you can still call and see what type of aid, if any, that they may offer qualified applicants.
+Low-income families and tenants in the Philadelphia Pennsylvania region have a number of rental assistance programs as well as housing services available to them.
+Below find a listing of churches, charities, government programs, and other ways to get support.
+There is emergency rent help, low income apartments, grants to pay security deposits or section 8 housing vouchers.
+Get help with rent near you in Philadelphia.

 Department of Public Welfare - Philadelphia offers some or all of the following programs.
 Housing counseling, financial management, and budgeting help.
 As funding allows and for those that qualify, there may be information on affordable housing and rent assistance, homeownership assistance, and financial aid for the currently homeless as well.